swimmingly/yodrew.github.io/_posts/2013-05-10-how-not-to-retreat.md

 Go to bed in total darkness early: by 20:00 at the absolute latest.
 You might sleep the whole night if you are really tired.
 But if you wake up in the middle of the night as I usually do, don't turn the light on.
 As in a longer retreat, you can hang out, meditate, exercise, eat a bit of fruit, or take a shower.
 But stay in darkness.
 Return to bed after an hour or two and sleep.
 In the morning, uncover the windows by 10:00 (set an alarm) and have a regular day.

 A mini-retreat is not as impressive as regular ones.
-But it is safe, it feels really good, and it accustoms one to total darkness without disrupting one's schedule.
+But it is safe, it feels really good, and it accustoms one to total darkness without disrupting one's daily schedule.

 It is actually just a slight modification of a normal night's rest, in which one goes to bed early, wakes up in the wee hours for a bit, then sleeps again.
 That was common until artificial light came a hundred years ago.
 We haven't adapted to sleeping the night through.
 We have just accommodated with chronic exhaustion.